 - 6.1.
-Each Participating Unit may enter a team comprised of up to eight (8) athletes and 2 (2) coaches as shown in the table below. - 6.2.
+Each Participating Unit may enter a team comprised of up to twelve (12) athletes and two (2) coaches per gender team as shown in the table below. - 6.2.
 All competitors must have been born in 2013 or earlier in order to meet the minimum age requirement of the AWG International Committee.

 Class Name Years of Birth Athletes in Age Class

 Class Name Male Female

-U15 2011-2013 2 2

-U18 2008-2010 2 2
+U19 2007-2013 12 12

-Coaches Total (2) coaches 1 1
+Coaches Total of four (4) coaches 2 2

 - 6.3.
-If a coach from one gender is not available a chaperone of that gender must be substituted. - 6.4.
+If a coach from one gender is not available a chaperone must be substituted. - 6.4.
 Units must ensure that coaches are screened and trained in accordance with their jurisdiction's coaching standards.